Table of Contents

 Introduction

+Welcome to WordPress!
+The WordPress Dashboard is your control center for managing your website, ideal for beginners.
 This guide covers the admin panel’s layout and key features, helping you build blogs or portfolios with confidence.

 As the leading CMS, WordPress powers over 43% of websites (around 800 million) in 2025.
 Its user-friendly design and customization options make the dashboard your gateway to content creation and site management without coding skills.